 Admiral Jellicoe and Vice-Admiral Beatty led the British fleet into the Battle of Jutland, and fourteen British warships sunk during the battle are now designated as protected places under the Protection of Military Remains Act 1986.
-These wrecks were surveyed by the Royal Navy last summer.
+These wrecks were surveyed by the Royal Navy in 2015.

 Two German cruisers and a battleship from the German High Seas Fleet are designated as scheduled monuments (Brummer, Cöln and König) having been scuttled in Scapa Flow in 1919 while the German destroyer V44, a lead boat in the 6th Torpedo-Boat Flotilla, was recently discovered lying in the mudflats in Portsmouth Harbour.
 Amazingly, five British warships that survived the battle also exist around our shores today, but only one remains afloat.

 The HMS Caroline’s role in the Battle of Jutland was as part of a force intended to find the enemy fleet and report back on them.

 HMS Caroline survived the war and later became a depot ship in Belfast.
 She was decommissioned in 2011, having served as a training establishment for the Royal Naval Volunteer Reserve.

 Under the care of the National Museum of the Royal Navy, HMS Caroline is now moored at Alexandra Dock in Belfast.
 She opens to the public on June 1 this year following an extensive restoration project.

 HMS Falmouth formed part of the 3rd Light Cruiser Squadron, whose function was to screen Beatty’s battlecruiser fleet.

 Falmouth survived the battle, but later that year the Germans set a submarine trap off the Yorkshire coast, which the squadron ran into.
 Falmouth was damaged and sunk on 19 August off Skipsea, on the coast of the East Riding of Yorkshire.